swati-git/Agent/README.md

 # Agent

 ## Overview
 This example is an application that searches for necessary information through the Google search engine and creates an answer by referring to this information in the LLM application.
 It uses the [Google Search API service from Serper](https://serper.dev/).
-To use this service, you need to [sign up and log in at Serper](https://serper.dev/).

 ## Features
 ### Agents with tools: